Everest Base Camp Trek

 Flexibility and mobility:

 Prevents injuries and improves overall comfort.
-Do stretching routines, exercises like yoga, and Pilates every day.
-Include 10-15 minutes of stretching after workouts and dedicate separate sessions to flexibility a few times a week.
+Do stretching routines and exercises like yoga and Pilates every day.
+Include 10-15 minutes of stretching after workouts, and dedicate separate flexibility sessions a few times a week.
 This will help you improve your range of motion, reduce muscle soreness, and aid in recovery.

 Mental preparation: